Sitecore-Hackathon/2021-Lame-Horse/README.md

 ## Development instructions

+> The following section is only required if you want to use the solution to de-serialize the items.

 1. Install Sitecore Management Services Module 2.0.0 and Sitecore Powershel Extensions Module 6.2 on Sitecore

 2. At the root folder of the source code run the following command line: